 Your Breast Lift Consultation

-Should you decide that you’d like to move forward with a breast lift, your next step is to schedule a consultation with Dr. Klein in Atlanta.
-Before you make a decision, you will need to discuss your goals with Dr. Klein and get his expert opinion on your candidacy.
+Should you decide that you’d like to move forward with a breast lift, your next step is to schedule a consultation with body expert Dr. Kristin Boehm, in Atlanta.
+Before you make a decision, you will need to discuss your goals with a board certified plastic surgeon and get an expert opinion on your candidacy.
 This meeting has several benefits.
-You’ll get advice on whether or not the procedure is a good choice for you, you will get a definitive answer about your candidacy, and you’ll have a chance to get to know Dr. Klein and ask questions.
+You’ll get advice on whether or not the procedure is a good choice for you, you will get a definitive answer about your candidacy, and you’ll have a chance to get to know Dr. Boehm and ask any questions you may have.
 During the consultation, you will begin to plan your procedure, and you’ll be armed with all the information you need to make the decision that’s right for you.

 The Breast Lift Procedure

-A breast lift is usually performed under general anesthesia, or local anesthesia with IV sedation.
-During the procedure, Dr. Klein repositions the breast tissue using sutures to hold the structures in place, thus creating a youthful lift.
-He also tightens the skin and removes the excess for a firmer contour.
+A breast lift is usually performed under general anesthesia.
+During the procedure, our surgeons reposition the breast tissue using sutures to hold the tissue in place, thus creating a youthful lift.
+They also tighten the skin and remove the excess for a firmer contour.
 If necessary, the areolas will be reduced and repositioned.
 Finally, the sutures are closed, and the procedure is complete.